gazpachu/joanmira/pages/work/2016-02-01---weather/index.md

 <a class="btn" role="button" href="/tutorial-build-a-weather-app-with-react/">Check the tutorial</a>
 </p>

 This project was converted into a tutorial.
-Please access the blog post to find out more about it, check the demo and source code.
+Please access the blog post to find out more about it, and check the demo and source code.